Puppy Linux: Features

 Puppy's compact size allows it to boot from any media that the computer can support.
 It can function as a live USB for flash devices or other USB mediums, a CD, an internal hard disk drive, an SD card, a Zip drive or LS-120/240 SuperDisk, through PXE, and through a floppy boot disk that chainloads the data from other storage media.
-It has also been ported to ARM and can run on a single board computer such as the Raspberry Pi.
+It has also been ported to ARM and can run on a single-board computer such as the Raspberry Pi.

 Puppy Linux features built-in tools which can be used to create bootable USB drives, create new Puppy CDs, or remaster a new live CD with different packages.
 It also uses a sophisticated write-caching system with the purpose of extending the life of live USB flash drives.

 Puppy Linux includes the ability to use a normal persistent updating environment on a write-once multisession CD/DVD that does not require a rewritable disc; this is a unique feature that sets it apart from other Linux distributions.
 While other distributions offer live CD versions of their operating systems, none offer a similar feature.

 Puppy's bootloader does not mount hard drives or connect to the network automatically.
 This ensures that a bug or even unknowingly incompatible software won't corrupt the contents of such devices.

 Puppy Linux offers a session save on shutdown.
 Since Puppy Linux fundamentally runs in RAM, any files and configurations made or changed in a session would disappear otherwise.
 This feature enables the user to either save the contents to a writable storage medium, or write the file system to the same CD containing Puppy, if "multisession" was used to create the booted CD and if the disc drive supports burning.
-This applies to CD-Rs as well as CD-RWs and DVDs.
+This applies to CD-Rs, CD-RWs, and DVDs.

 It is also possible to save all files to an external hard drive, USB stick, or even a floppy disk instead of the root file system.
 Puppy can also be installed to a hard disk.

+As stated below, it is a Single-User OS, but it offers the option to run specific applications (particularly internet browsers) by the restricted user spot.

+Drawback, it is currently not well integrated in a multi Linux-OS Grub2 environment, whereas the integration in MS-windows computer is sound.
+There exist scripts that can be run on the concurring OS, each time this OS has modified the Grub-Menu and the Puppy-Entry in Grub menu is gone.